 - warning signs

 - print and online local newspapers

 - email notifications to a stakeholder list

 - email notifications to owners of consented water takes

 - information on the LINZ website.

-The public notification standards ensure that the local community is notified via various channels with different target audiences.
+The public notification standards ensure that the local community is notified via a variety of channels with different target audiences.

 2.0 About lagarosiphon